 Gary Passanise is Professor of Art in the Leigh Gerdine College of Fine Arts at Webster University in St. Louis, Missouri, where he directs the painting program and teaches all levels of painting and hybrid-media courses.
 He received his Master of Fine Arts in painting and drawing from Southern Illinois University.

 His work explores the inherent qualities and the symbolic nature of surface and texture in painting and sculpture, using a rich variety of materials, including wax, charred lumber, limestone, steel, and found objects.
 Passanise has received awards from the National Endowment for the Arts, the Pollak Krasner Foundation, and the Ford Foundation.
 He has exhibited in the U.S. and abroad, and his recent solo shows include Constructions at Space B in New York City and Stacks at the Isolation Room/Gallery Kit in St. Louis.
 You can view his work on his website, garypassanise.com.

-Professor, Graphic Design
+Professor, Director of Graphic Design

 Assistant Professor, Sculpture

 Brian Zimmerman is Assistant Professor of Art in the Leigh Gerdine College of Fine Arts at Webster University in St. Louis, Mo.
 He is head of sculpture and teaches all levels and techniques in the emphasis.

 Professor Zimmerman was born in Houston, Texas and is an artist, teacher and custom fabricator based in St. Louis, Missouri.
 He holds a BFA in Painting and Art History from the Kansas City Art Institute, and a studio MFA focused in sculpture and public art from the University of California–San Diego.
 His work has been exhibited in galleries, museums and through public art commissions in Texas, California and Missouri, and is in the collections of the Las Vegas Art Museum, Avila University and Brookhaven College.